Skip to content

 Logic Interfaces

 logic interfaces are the communication channels between logic blocks.
-They are defined as C# interfaces, and connections between them are configured at design time in the Dashboard.
+They are defined as C# interfaces, and connections between them are configured at design time in the dashboard.
 Each interface declares what messages it can send or receive, enabling blocks to collaborate without direct references to one another.

 What are Logic Interfaces?